top of page

 Help from Animal Control Officers

-Please click on badge pic on top for list of Animal Control Officers by City/Town.
+Please click on badge pic for list of Animal Control Officers by City/Town.
 If unable to reach ACO, please call your local police department for emergencies.

 ADULT Rabies Vector Species (RVS - foxes, raccoons, skunks) CAN NOT be rehabbed by licensed rehabbers.
 "Because of the potential threat of rabies, current policy does not allow for the rehabilitation of adult or sickly, raccoons.
 If a raccoon is stumbling, staggering, walking in circles, dragging a limb or the hind end, or if it is acting strangely (approaching people or pets in an aggressive manner) never attempt to handle the animal.
 Call your local Animal Control Officer, Police Department or DEEP Dispatch (860-424-3333) immediately to get assistance."
 DEEP